The use of 3D sounds can really bring your 3D lessons to life adding an extra layer of immersion.

 You can change this properties value by using changeTo and fill in the parameter slot with the constant you wish to change it to.
 You can also use the increment and decrement nodes to increase or decrease its value by a specified amount.

-Just like a 2D sound you will need to derefrence a play node from it inorder to get it to play.
+Just like a 2D sound you will need to dereference a play node from it in order to get it to play.

-Max Distance: Is the distance at which the player will no longer hear the 3D sound.
+Max Distance: Is the distance (float) at which the player will no longer hear the 3D sound.

-Min Distance: Is the distance at which the sound will start to Rolloff at.
+Min Distance: Is the distance (float) at which the sound will start to Rolloff.

 Loop : Takes a boolean value on whether it should loop the sound or play one shot.